Santa Ana Zoo Prentice Park

 The Zoo at Prentice Park covers 20-acres and is just the right size for younger children.
-Allow about visit three hours for your zoo visit.
+Allow about three hours for a zoo visit.
 This will give you ample time to see all of the animals and ride the train.

 Even though the zoo is on the small size it does offer a couple of excellent zoo exhibits, Amazon’s Edge and the Rain Forest Adventure, that any major zoo would be proud to display.

 The Santa Ana Zoo has a fun miniature train ride called the Zoofari Express.
 This train originally was stationed at Santa’s Village, a long-gone attraction in the San Bernardino mountains of Southern California.
 Zoofari Express train ride is quite long and a fun treat for both adults and kids.

 Colors of the Amazon walk-through aviary houses a variety of exotic birds native to South America.
 The birds are free to fly around and in the large 9,000 square foot aviary and seem as interested in the visitors as they are in the birds.

 Amazon’s Edge is the largest exhibit at the Santa Ana Zoo and features a waterfall that can be viewed from a wooden deck and is home to howler monkeys, mallards, black-necked swans, and crested screamers.

 Elephant rides were once a highlight of a visit to the Santa Ana zoo, however, there were discontinued in at the end of 2011, after 25 years due to safety concerns.